VirtualMetric/virtualmetric-docs/docs/cli/tutor/read-device-data.md

 -a----        19/11/2024     17:18            173 syslog.yaml
 ```

-You can see a file named `syslog.yaml`.
+You can see a YAML file listed.
 Open it with a text editor or print its contents to the terminal with `Get-Content`.

 <details>
+<summary>syslog.yaml</summary>
 ```Text
 devices:
   - id: 324235346